 Ted Drewes Frozen Custar Some say you haven't experienced St. Louis until you have been to Ted Drewes.
 This frozen custard shop has served frosty "concrete" weight custard to travelers along Route 66 and in St. Louis since 1929 and is a local favorite.
 It really is true - you can turn your cup upside down and the frozen custard will stay put - it's THAT thick.

 St. Louis Zoo Unlike just about any zoo in the country, the St. Louis Zoo is FREE!
 This world-class zoo has new exhibits and expansions every year.
 Some attractions, like the Zoo train and others, do have a fee.
-Make sure you stop in the butterfly house.

 Six Flags If amusement parks amuse you, head out to 6 Flags over Mid-America for the day.
 The Hurricane Harbor Water Park is free with the theme park admission.
 You'll find numerous rides and roller coasters including "The Boss" and "Batman" also the original "Screaming Eagle".

 The Magic House Got kids?
 Then don't miss this Children's Museum, offering more than 100 hands-on educational exhibits for kids from "1 to 101."

 The Science Center Highly recommended, with or without kids, the Science Center now has America's newest space attraction at its James S. McDonnell Planetarium.
 Inside the Planetarium's Boeing Space Station, visitors can learn about space sciences, astronomy, aviation and the environment through a "living future" picture of space not found in any other science center in the nation.